synsandacks/enarsi-study/bgp/bgp-neighbor-establishment.md

 ### eBGP multihop

 In the example below we are configuring eBGP for a peer that isn't layer 3 adjacent.
 With this configuration we are telling BGP that my local routers path to 30.30.30.30 includes one layer 3 hop.
 If we did not configure multihop, the next hop router would decrement the TTL (default of 1) in the ip packet and since it would now be 0 it would be discarded.
-By configuring the TTL as 2 the next hop router decrements the TTL and then fowards the packet to 30.30.30.30 for neighbor establishment.
+By configuring the TTL as 2 the next hop router decrements the TTL and then forwards the packet to 30.30.30.30 for neighbor establishment.

 ```
 router bgp 100